rahulvenugopal/HRV_adventures/README.md

 calculated by `fractal_dfa()`.
 DimRange is the range of singularity dimensions, correspoinding to the height of the singularity spectrum.
 - **DFA_alpha1_DimMean**: Multifractal DFA.
 Dimmean is the mean of singularity dimensions.
 - **DFA_alpha2_DimMean**: Multifractal DFA.
 Dimmean is the mean of singularity dimensions.
+---

+References
+- Yan, C., Li, P., Ji, L., Yao, L., Karmakar, C., & Liu, C. (2017).
+Area asymmetry of heart rate variability signal.
+Biomedical engineering online, 16(1), 112.
+- Ciccone, A. B., Siedlik, J. A., Wecht, J. M., Deckert, J. A., Nguyen, N. D., & Weir, J. P.
+    (2017).
+Reminder: RMSSD and SD1 are identical heart rate variability metrics.
+Muscle & nerve, 56(4), 674-678.
+- Shaffer, F., & Ginsberg, J. P. (2017).
+An overview of heart rate variability metrics and norms.
+    Frontiers in public health, 5, 258.
+- Costa, M. D., Davis, R. B., & Goldberger, A. L. (2017).
+Heart rate fragmentation: a new approach to the analysis of cardiac interbeat interval dynamics.
+Front.
+Physiol.
+8, 255 (2017).
+- Jeppesen, J., Beniczky, S., Johansen, P., Sidenius, P., & Fuglsang-Frederiksen, A. (2014).
+    Using Lorenz plot and Cardiac Sympathetic Index of heart rate variability for detecting seizures for patients with epilepsy.
+In 2014 36th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (pp. 4563-4566).
+IEEE.
+- Piskorski, J., & Guzik, P. (2011).
+Asymmetric properties of long-term and total heart rate variability.
+Medical & biological engineering & computing, 49(11), 1289-1297.
+    - Stein, P. K. (2002).
+Assessing heart rate variability from real-world Holter reports.
+Cardiac electrophysiology review, 6(3), 239-244.
+- Brennan, M. et al. (2001).
+Do Existing Measures of Poincaré Plot Geometry Reflect Nonlinear Features of Heart Rate Variability?.
+IEEE Transactions on Biomedical Engineering, 48(11), 1342-1347.
+- Toichi, M., Sugiura, T., Murai, T., & Sengoku, A. (1997).
+A new method of assessing cardiac autonomic function and its comparison with spectral analysis and coefficient of variation of R–R interval.
+Journal of the autonomic nervous system, 62(1-2), 79-84.
+- Acharya, R. U., Lim, C. M., & Joseph, P. (2002).
+Heart rate variability analysis using correlation dimension and detrended fluctuation analysis.
+Itbm-Rbm, 23(6), 333-339.
+---

+**Time domain HRV metrics:**
+        - **MeanNN**: The mean of the RR intervals.
+        - **SDNN**: The standard deviation of the RR intervals.
+        -**SDANN1**, **SDANN2**, **SDANN5**: The standard deviation of average RR intervals extracted from n-minute segments of time series data (1, 2 and 5 by default).
+Note that these indices require a minimal duration of signal to be computed (3, 6 and 15 minutes respectively) and will be silently skipped if the data provided is too short.
+        -**SDNNI1**, **SDNNI2**, **SDNNI5**: The mean of the standard deviations of RR intervals extracted from n-minute segments of time series data (1, 2 and 5 by default).
+Note that these indices require a minimal duration of signal to be computed (3, 6 and 15 minutes respectively) and will be silently skipped if the data provided is too short.
+        - **RMSSD**: The square root of the mean of the sum of successive differences between adjacent RR intervals.
+It is equivalent (although on another scale) to SD1, and therefore it is redundant to report correlations with both (Ciccone, 2017).
+        - **SDSD**: The standard deviation of the successive differences between RR intervals.
+        - **CVNN**: The standard deviation of the RR intervals (SDNN) divided by the mean of the RR intervals (MeanNN).
+        - **CVSD**: The root mean square of the sum of successive differences (RMSSD) divided by the mean of the RR intervals (MeanNN).
+        - **MedianNN**: The median of the absolute values of the successive differences between RR intervals.
+        - **MadNN**: The median absolute deviation of the RR intervals.
+        - **HCVNN**: The median absolute deviation of the RR intervals (MadNN) divided by the median of the absolute differences of their successive differences (MedianNN).
+        - **IQRNN**: The interquartile range (IQR) of the RR intervals.
+        - **pNN50**: The proportion of RR intervals greater than 50ms, out of the total number of RR intervals.
+        - **pNN20**: The proportion of RR intervals greater than 20ms, out of the total number of RR intervals.
+        - **TINN**: A geometrical parameter of the HRV, or more specifically, the baseline width of the RR intervals distribution obtained by triangular interpolation, where the error of least squares determines the triangle.
+It is an approximation of the RR interval distribution.
+        - **HTI**: The HRV triangular index, measuring the total number of RR intervals divded by the height of the RR intervals histogram.